csun/doclearn_data/README.md

 * jedi docstrings mostly describe functions and little gotchas about them - not what they do
 * Not enough ggplot doc
 * scikit-video is not doc'd
+* not much in wdb
+* not much in pyautogui
+* doitlive